wp-plugins/formilla-live-chat/readme.txt

 == Screenshots ==

-1. The Formilla Live Chat Dashboard where you can monitor your website visitors in real-time and initiate or respond to live chats.
+1. Install Formilla Live Chat on your website and chat with your visitors from anywhere!
+Mobile apps come with any premium account.
 2. The live chat widget installed on your WordPress site upon activation of Formilla.com Live Chat plugin.
-3. From left to right: Our Email us button and form in English; a customized version of the Email us button and form in Spanish
-4. Configure options for your chat widget such as proactive chat, hours of operation, and email notifications.
-5. Formilla.com Live Chat admin panel where the creativity begins :)
-6. From left to right: Our original live chat button and form; a customized version of the chat button and form.
+3. Live chat via your mobile device or tablet by using our iPhone/iPad or Android apps.
+Receive push notifications for every chat!
+4. Formilla Live Chat Dashboard where you can live chat with your website visitors.
+5. Real-time Visitor Monitoring Dashboard where you can monitor your website visitors and initiate live chats proactively.
-7. From left to right: Our original Email us button and form; a customized version of the Email us button and form.
+6. If you're not available to chat, an offline Email us button will appear.
+Examples in English and Spanish of the Email us form.
-8. Formilla.com Live Chat admin panel to select language and customize text
-9. From left to right: Our original Live Chat button and form in English; a customized version of the chat button and form in Spanish
-10. The Formilla Live Chat Customer Inbox help desk.
-View chat history, search and respond to offline email submissions, etc.
+7. The Formilla Live Chat Customer Inbox help desk.
+View live chat history, search and respond to offline email submissions, etc.

 == Changelog ==